eliasdphiri/physics-of-ai/05-chapter-3.md

 In Chapter 1, we rolled a ball down a simple U-shaped valley.
 That was easy physics—you could solve it with high school calculus.
 One parameter, one dimension, one valley.

-But a modern Neural Network—like the one powering GPT-4—doesn't have just one parameter (x).
+But a modern Neural Network, like the one powering GPT-4 doesn't have just one parameter (x).
 It has **175 billion parameters**.
 Imagine a landscape not with North and East, but with 175 billion cardinal directions.

 This is **High-Dimensional Space**, and it's profoundly different from our intuition.